Tagged: Skewness

 Positive Skewed

 If the frequency curve of distribution has a longer tail to the right of the central maximum than to the left, the distribution is said to be skewed to the right or to have positively skewed.
-In a positively skewed distribution, the mean is greater than the median and median is greater than the mode i.e. $Mean > Median > Mode$.
+In a positively skewed distribution, the mean is greater than the median and the median is greater than the mode i.e. $$Mean > Median > Mode$$

 Negative Skewed

-If the frequency curve has a longer tail to the left of the central maximum than to the right, the distribution is said to be skewed to the left or to have negatively skewed.
-In a negatively skewed distribution, the mode is greater than median and median is greater than mean i.e. $Mode > Median > Mean$.
+If the frequency curve has a longer tail to the left of the central maximum than to the right, the distribution is said to be skewed to the left or to be negatively skewed.
+In a negatively skewed distribution, the mode is greater than the median and the median is greater than the mean i.e. $$Mode > Median > Mean$$

 Skewness

-Karl Pearson, (1857-1936) introduced a coefficient to measure the degree of skewness of distribution or curve, which is denoted by $S_k$ and define by
+Karl Pearson, (1857-1936) introduced a coefficient to measure the degree of skewness of distribution or curve, which is denoted by $S_k$ and defined by

 \begin{eqnarray*}